knowit/snappysense/aws/IOT-THINGS.md

 Now **upload that zip file to 1Password** as a new "Document" type with the title `AWS IoT snp_x_y_no_z`.
 If there's anything to note, add it to the Notes field in 1Password.

-If the cert was created under the Dataplattform **production** account then use the Dataplattform 1Password account; if you used your AWS sandbox account, then upload the file to your own 1Password account.
+If the cert was created under `knowit-snappysense-prod` then use the "311 Dataplattform" 1Password vault; if you used your own AWS sandbox, then upload the file to your private 1Password vault.
+(It is possible to select the account in the full-window view of 1Password, there's a dropdown in the middle top of the screen; normally it says "Private".
+If you don't have access, ask Tor about access to "311 Dataplattform".)